This article discusses frequently asked questions related to the mechanics of billing.

-Your team of three members decides to upgrade from the free plan to pay annually for the Plus plan ($120/collaborator/year).
+Your workspace of three collaborators decides to upgrade from the free plan to pay annually for the Plus plan ($120/collaborator/year).
 Your card is immediately charged for $360 (3 collaborators * $10/collaborator/month * 12 months).

 6.5 months into your annual commitment, you remove one of the collaborators.
 At the end of the seventh month, you will be refunded for the ex-collaborator's half of month 7 as one line item ($5) and for the remaining 5 months of the annual plan as another line item ($50), for a total credit of $55.

-If your team is on a Pro trial and you let the trial expire, your team will lose access to the premium features only available on the Airtable Pro plan:
+If your workspace is on a Pro trial and you let the trial expire, your workspace will lose access to the premium features only available on the Airtable Pro plan: